Does a rotator cuff tear ever heal? Recovery vs. Healing

 It is possible, and quite likely, that you’ll recover from a rotator cuff injury.

-I successfully recovered from a torn rotator cuff using the 7-Step Rotator Cuff Treatment System.
+I successfully recovered from a torn rotator cuff using the 7-Step Rotator Cuff Treatment System (which you’ll find by clicking here and browsing under ‘Products).
 I chose this system because I wanted to avoid high medical costs, anti-inflammatory medication and cortisone shots.
 I also wanted do the rotator cuff treatment at home, not at a physical therapist’s facility.

 But it’s important to acknowledge a difference between rotator cuff healing vs. rotator cuff recovery.

 This is why I’m inclined to talk about recovering from a rotator cuff tear rather than healing a rotator cuff tear.
-After your pain has subsided and your range of motion has returned, your rotator cuff tissue is still damaged.
+After your pain has subsided and your range of motion has returned, your rotator cuff tissue is not as it was before.